ufpathlabs/covid_19_pool_testing_middleware/README.md

 * Run the python script as below:

 		python3 COVID19_Pool_Testing_Panther.py -s Hamilton_SAMPLE_POOL_MAP.xlsx -p Panther_POOL_RESULTS.lis.xls -o /Input_Files/Incoming_HL7/ -r /Output_Files/Result_HL7/ -a /Input_Files/Orders_Archive/
+* The input arguments needed are as follows:
+	* -s <sample to pool mapping file> - path to an excel file(.xlsx) that contains the sample to pool mapping information.
+	* -p <pool results file> - path to the results file which contains the result information of all the pools that are tested.
+	* -o <mirth orders directory> - directory path for the HL7 incoming messages.
+	* -r <mirth results directory> - directory path for the resulting HL7 messages.
+	* -a <mirth archive directory> - directory path of the archives where ordered messages are moved after resulting it.
 ### Authors ###

 * Dr. Srikar Chamala